 A harmless error apology can be defined as one in which the apologizer believes their behavior was wrong but recognizes that it did not really hurt the other person.
 Another way of putting this is if someone condemns their behavior and apologizes when that behavior did not actually hurt the other person.

 You might, for example, walk into a friend’s house with your shoes on and realize that your friend took their shoes off at the front door.
 You may wonder if you should have taken your shoes off at the door too.

 You think to yourself that your shoes are relatively clean and that your friend did not say anything about taking your shoes off when you entered.
 But you still feel bad not asking them about this in the first place.
 You apologize for not taking your shoes off and your friend says it’s fine—their family wears shoes indoors sometimes too.
 In this case, you gave a harmless error apology—you felt bad about your behavior even though your friend was not hurt by it.

 These five different types of apologies provide a much more inclusive approach to the complex situations that require an apology.
 This list can also be used as a tool to internally reflect on which apology best suits the

 How then, do you give an honest apology?
 The first step is figuring out (1) the degree to which you understand your behavior has hurt someone

 and (2) whether you think this behavior was wrong.
-Once you narrow this down, you can figure out which apology works best for you and your current circumstances.
+Once you narrow this down, you can figure out which apology works best for you and your current circumstance.

-From there, it’s all about wording the apology and saying what you mean in a way that meets the needs of the receiver (if appropriate to the situation).
+From there, it’s all about wording the apology and saying what you mean in a way that feels authentic to you and that meets the needs of the receiver (if appropriate to the situation).
 More on that in a future article.